 - Mindful Jars – this activity creates an opportunity to learn more about emotional regulation and delve deeper into dialogue surrounding strong emotions like stress and anger.
 It involves a jar, glitter and water which represent our physical vessel, emotions and clarity respectively.
 When the glitter is in suspension, the clarity of the jar becomes obscured and when given time to settle, the water regains optimal clarity.
 This exercise can be used to create conversation surrounding emotional regulation with your child or children.

 - Mindful Breathing – there are guided breathing exercises available through various mediums and applications.
 Technology can beneficially impact breathing awareness and frequent engagement in practice.

 - Mindful Art – poetry can be a powerful tool to communicate and process strong emotions.
-This medium can be expressed through various creative realms like painting, dancing, or knitting.
+This medium can be expressed through creative realms like painting, dancing, knitting, and so forth.

 Our children’s schedules are often packed to the brim between school, extracurriculars and social engagements.
 It is important to create open dialogues around emotional regulation and provide them with tools, like mindfulness, to function optimally!

 Sign up for our monthly newsletter to stay up to date on health and wellness news and advice.

 Disclaimer: Information contained in this blog post is for educational and general purposes only and is designed to assist you in making informed decisions about your health.
 Any information contained herein is not intended to substitute advice from your doctor or other healthcare professional.